elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 Understanding and capturing the metadata are critical for many reasons, just to mention a few: analysis, detection of possible faults in acquisition systems.
 It is important to decide how much details will be recorded since this could dramatically increase the metadata volume and therefore the effort required to capture the metadata.

 The collection of images can take several forms:
- - Data acquired within a facility
+ - data acquired within a facility;
- - Data acquired in other facility (commissioned work or external guest user) and "transported" by the users to their facility
+ - data acquired in other facility (commissioned work or external guest user) and "transported" by the users to their facility;
- - Slides scanned for example.
+ - slides scanned for example.

 ## Standard (meta)data formats